 Connect with professionals and advocates working to advance gender justice around the world.

 As a registered member of SGP, you are joining an active global community of academics, activists, advocates and feminists working to advance gender justice around the world.

 See below for details on how to become an SGP member.

 SGP members are based in a variety of contexts and locations around the world.
-Instead of a fixed sum or scale for membership dues, we ask you to contribute the equivalent monetary value of a meal at a restaurant in your local context.
+Instead of a fixed sum or scale for membership dues, we suggest that members contribute the equivalent monetary value of a meal at a restaurant in their local context. ;

-Consider the following examples (expressed in US dollars):
+Consider the following sliding scale membership fee examples (expressed in US dollars):

 $2 - $15 Cost of a breakfast